joshsandquist/README-Generator/README.md

 A node application to generate a professional README

 ## Installation
-Requires npm and the intstalling the inquirer version 8.2.4 package
+Requires npm and intstalling the inquirer version 8.2.4 package

 ## Description
 This project was designed to generate a high quality README file by taking in user input using nodejs.
 Running the file will prompt the user